Working With Offline Collection Data

 FROM scope()

-If you chose to encrypt the collection container with a PGP certificate or an X509 cert other than the server’s cert, then you need to first decrypt the encrypted zip password as an additional step.
-This can be done in a Velociraptor notebook (which we describe here) or using external tools .
+If you chose to encrypt the collection container with a PGP certificate or an X.509 cert other than the server’s cert, then you need to first decrypt the encrypted zip password as an additional step.
+This can be done using external tools , or in a Velociraptor notebook, which is the process we describe here.

 The collection container will contain a file at the top level named metadata.json.
 This file contains the encrypted version of the zip password in the field named EncryptedPass.
 To decrypt this string we also need the private key that corresponds to the PublicKey which was used to encrypt it.
 The public key is also provided in the metadata.json file, in case you need to be reminded which one was used.